Asgaros/asgaros-forum/readme.txt

 == Changelog ==
-* Fixed: Performance issues when the forum has a lot of posts/topics = 1.10.0 =
+* Fixed: Performance issues when the forum has a lot of posts/topics
+* Fixed: Wrong default values for dates in database
+= 1.10.0 =
 * Added: RSS feeds for topics and forums
 * Added: Option to change main forum title